“Is this the life you planned?” a friend recently asked.

 Ralph Waldo Emerson once said, “The only person you are destined to become is the person you decide to be.“ While I appreciate the sentiment, I think it’s oversimplified.

 Unforeseen life circumstances may alter our paths and lead us to become someone other than the person we expected to be.
+Life goes whatever way it wants regardless of our plans for it.

 Maybe you thought you wanted to climb the ladder of success, but quit your high paying job for a less intense career, or maybe you wanted to travel the world and gave that up for a stable job that can support your family.
 Perhaps you hoped to become a star athlete, but an unexpected injury or illness left you sidelined.